widelands/wl_addons_server/README.md

 Widelands version 1.0 and older does not connect to the server.
 It instead downloads and parses the `list*` files in this repository and then downloads each file belonging to an add-on separately.
 Every change to an add-on must therefore be reflected in the `list*` files so that the full add-on selection is available also to Widelands 1.0 users.
 For this reason, the server automatically syncs its repo checkout with the GitHub repo every night.
 Normally, all required steps are done fully automatically.
 Occasionally, a merge conflict may arise which may prove too difficult for the server to handle on its own.
-Whenever an error that requires a maintainer’s attention occurs on the add-ons server, a notification will automatically be posted to https://github.com/widelands/wl_addons_server/issues/31.
-See there for instructions how to handle.
+Whenever an error that requires a maintainer’s attention occurs on the add-ons server, an e-mail notification will automatically be posted to all subscribed maintainers.

 ### The `config` File